saegl5/jiayou_create_calendar/README.md

 3. Run the script to acquire authorization.
 4. Create an HTML file, and name it "Index."
 5. Copy and paste [the markup text](./Index.html) into the editor, and save the file.
+6. Create another Script file, but name it "Script."
+7. Copy and paste [the other script](./Script.gs) into the editor, and save the file.
-6. Deploy the project as a Web app, and open the assigned URL.
+8. Deploy the project as a Web app, and open the assigned URL.

 ### How to Use

-7. Check the username to ensure that you opened the URL in the correct account.
+9. Check the username to ensure that you opened the URL in the correct account.
-8. Modify the calendar name and time zone.
+10. Modify the calendar name and time zone.
-9. Add any exceptions to the U.S. holiday schedule, any half-days, and any extra holidays.
+11. Add any exceptions to the U.S. holiday schedule, any half-days, and any extra holidays.
 (Exceptions tell the app script to create events on these holidays; half-days tell the app script to skip this day; and extra holidays tell the app script _not_ to create events on these non-holidays.)
-10. Modify the start and end months.
+12. Modify the start and end months.
 (If the start month is greater than the end month, then the calendar will roll over to the new year.)
-11. Expand the collapsible region, as well, to specify a date range by inputting a start date and end date.
+13. Expand the collapsible region, as well, to specify a date range by inputting a start date and end date.
 (For consistency, if the start date is later than the end date, then the calendar will roll over to the new year.)
-12. Optionally perform a dry run to test the Web app before running it in production.
+14. Optionally perform a dry run to test the Web app before running it in production.
 Consult logs for output.
-13. Press submit.
+15. Press submit.
 (Requires another authorization. **_Note also that creating calendars is subject to a [use limit](https://support.google.com/a/answer/2905486?hl=en)._**)

 ## Next Steps